Coder9Aniket/Hibernate-opertaion/README.md

 # Online Book Store Management System using (Spring Boot and Hibernate(JPA))
-In this repository, I created crud operation using Hibernate and also created Relationships one-to-one, one-to-many, many-to-one, and many-to-many using Hibernate
+In this repository, I created a crud operation using Hibernate (JPA), Spring Boot, dev tools,  and Thyaleaf for Front-end.
+In this system, Created tables automatically and add, update, read, and delete data properly.